Outdoor summer concerts in Bryn Mawr, Narberth, King of Prussia and beyond

 On select Thursday nights through September, the Summer Concert Series at Wilson Farm Park features a new band from a different decade.
 From the 60s to the “golden age of MTV,” Shire Pavilion’s offerings will make you time travel through music history –with a side of Kona shaved ice to keep you cool.
 Bring a blanket or lawn chair to the spacious pavilion and field, but don’t be surprised if you end up dancing the night away to the hits of each decade.
 500 Lee Road, Wayne, tredyffrin.org

-From Thursday, August 18 to Monday, August 20, the Philadelphia Folk Festival will feature almost 80 artists and bands.
-This event not only provides constant entertainment, but it also helps to maintain the history of several different musical styles and introduce up-and-coming artists.
-To make this form of art accessible to everyone, the festival can be attended both in-person and online.
-Plus, tickets from the postponed 2020 festival will be honored.
-Either head to the Old Pool Farm in Upper Salford Township or pay per day to watch live on your phone, computer, or smart TV.
-Camp, or bring a blanket and chair to enjoy this weekend full of history.
+From Friday, August 16 to Sunday, August 18, the Philadelphia Folk Festival will feature almost 80 artists and bands.
+This event not only provides constant entertainment, but it also helps to maintain the history of several different musical styles and introduces up-and-coming artists.
+Camp, or bring a blanket and chair to enjoy this weekend full of music, fun and history.
 1323 Salford Station Rd.
 Harleysville, folkfest.org

 2 responses to “7 Outdoor Summer Concerts”